 - Diagnostic Message displays the diagnostic message. - Description Most common SPNs and FMIs have text for the description stored in the display.
 If there is no text, then this SPN and FMI must be defined by referring to the engine manufacturer, or the SAE J1939 standard. - Corrective Action suggested action for correction. - SOURCE what the source of the message is. - SPN "Suspect Parameter Number" fault code.
 If not translated into text by the display, see the engine manufacturer's literature for the definition of the SPN number. - FMI "Failure Mode Indicator" fault code.
 The FMI is defined by SAE J1939.
-If not translated into text, see the SAE standard, or the engine manufacturer's literature. - Count The number of times the event has been flagged.
+If not translated into text, see the SAE standard, or the engine manufacturer's literature.

-Soft Key Description □ □ LEFT/RIGHT ARROWS - navigate through the fault list. get faults GET FAULTS - query the engine(s) ECU for feedback on diagnostic codes that have been activated and stored in the ECU for service needs.
+Soft Key Description ٥ LEFT/RIGHT ARROWS - navigate through the fault list. get faults GET FAULTS - query the engine(s) ECU for feedback on diagnostic codes that have been activated and stored in the ECU for service needs.